 Animal Services provides low-cost spay/neuter surgeries for animals of Marion County residents through its Neuter Commuter program.
-Appointments cost $40 per animal and include the animal's surgical sterilization, rabies vaccination, county license and microchip.
+Appointments cost $50 per animal if the surgery is scheduled at the Animal Center and $75 if the surgery is scheduled on the Neuter Commuter bus.
+The fees include the animal's surgical sterilization, rabies vaccination, county license and microchip.
 Each household can have up to three animals spayed/neutered through the program each rolling year.

 Please call the Neuter Commuter appointment line (352-307-1351) to book an appointment.
 The appointment line is available Tuesday-Friday, 9 a.m.-4 p.m.
 All schedules are subject to change.
 Please check our site for any changes to our service or location.
 This service is only available to Marion County residents and we require proof of residency.

 Appointments for the Neuter Commuter are limited.
 We receive more requests per year than are available appointments.
 Please understand that we are working diligently to answer all calls, but due to the very high volume of calls (about 40,000 a year), you will receive a busy signal while we are on the line booking appointments.
 Below you will find a list of other lower-cost spay and neuter options.

 Rabies vaccinations are available from 2-3 p.m. each day at the scheduled Neuter Commuter location with the purchase of your animal's county license.

 Please also consider these other options for low-cost spay/neuter surgeries for your pets:

 Humane Society of Marion County